Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Juli 2025 09.25.46 UTC
+- WIB: Jumat, 25 Juli 2025 11.03.54 UTC
-- WITA: Jumat, 25 Juli 2025 10.25.46 UTC
+- WITA: Jumat, 25 Juli 2025 12.03.54 UTC
-- WIT: Jumat, 25 Juli 2025 11.25.46 UTC
+- WIT: Jumat, 25 Juli 2025 13.03.54 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: friendship
+Kategori: technology